-Phase 2 - The entire Development area will deliver sewage to the LWC's flow balance tank before passing through the membrane bioreactor and disinfection treatment process units to be redistributed as recycled water for reuse within the Development area.
-The biological treatment capacity will ultimately be 1,000kL/day.
+Phase 3 - Sewage collected from the Development will pass through the membrane bioreactor, disinfection and reverse osmosis treatment process units to be redistributed as recycled water for reuse within the Development area.
+The biological treatment capacity will ultimately be 600 kL/day.
+Any sewage not required to be treated to maintain the recycled water demand will bypass the LWC and be discharged to Sydney Water's sewerage system at a single discharge point on Rothesay Avenue.